-- (a) Disputes regarding foreign commercial contracts concluded or guaranteed under article 3 by the Trade Delegation in the territory of the receiving State shall, in the absence of a reservation regarding arbitration or any other jurisdiction, be subject to the competence of the courts of the said State.
-No interim court orders for the provision of security may be made; - (b) Final judicial decisions against the Trade Delegation in the aforementioned disputes which have become legally valid may be enforced by execution, but such execution may be levied only on the goods and claims outstanding to the credit of the Trade Delegation.
+- (a) Disputes relating to foreign commercial contracts concluded or guaranteed under article 3 by the Trade Delegation in the territory of the receiving State shall, in the absence of a reservation providing for arbitration or for some other jurisdiction, be subject to the jurisdiction of the courts of the said State.
+No interim court orders for the provision of security may be made; - (b) Final judicial decisions against the Trade Delegation in such disputes shall be enforceable when they have acquired legal effect, but execution may be levied only on goods and claims standing to the credit of the Trade Delegation.